wbstack/docs/tech/decisions/0000-gce-vs-other-k8s-cluster.md

 The main issues with this approach is the overhead when dealing with the fact that certain things that come for free in public clouds are not provided by default in this custom environment:

-- **LoadBalancer / Ingress**: It's possible to partly work around this (detailed in blog post) by having a single node have a static IP and serve as the host for the ingress.
+- **LoadBalancer / Ingress**: It's possible to partly work around this (detailed in blog post) by making a single node have a static IP and serve as the host for the ingress.
 - **Persistent cross node storage**: A storage provider for the shared NFS services could be used, this would likely be slow for things such as SQL.
 Or some cloud native storage service could be used, but could be effort.

 #### Manual Setup